 Language adaptation for Korean was also explored by \citet{shin2024x}, who introduced the bilingual model X-LLaVA, built on top of LLaVA-1.5.
 Since the original language backbone was trained mostly in English, the authors expanded the vocabulary with Korean tokens to prevent the large linguistic difference from degrading performance.
-Training is performed in two stages: first, only the MLP projector is aligned and then both the projector and the LLM are instruction-tuned.
+Training was performed in two stages: first, only the MLP projector was aligned, and then both the projector and the LLM were instruction-tuned.
 The alignment data was machine-translated, while the multilingual instruction-tuning data was generated using GPT-4V.
-Finally, the authors show that X-LLaVA achieves significant performance improvements on Korean tasks.
+Finally, the authors showed that X-LLaVA achieves significant performance improvements on Korean tasks.

 There is also work that aims to improve performance in low-resource languages with multilingual VLMs.
-LRM-LLaVA \citep{li2025lrm} addresses nine non-English languages from four language families: Sinitic (Chinese), Germanic (German), Romance (Italian, French, Spanish, Romanian), and Slavic (Russian, Czech, Croatian).
+LRM-LLaVA \citep{li2025lrm} addressed nine non-English languages from four language families: Sinitic (Chinese), Germanic (German), Romance (Italian, French, Spanish, Romanian), and Slavic (Russian, Czech, Croatian).
 Each non-English language has an equal share in the training data.
-The authors introduce, within a LLaVA-1.5–style architecture, a cross-modal regularizer component to better align multilingual textual representations with visual representations.
-For training, they also employ a suite of multilingual visual question-answering tasks to narrow the multilingual gap.
-Regarding data, the approach relies on automated machine translation to construct the required multilingual datasets.
-The authors report that LRM-LLaVA improves performance on non-English languages while maintaining its English scores, proving the effectiveness of their method.
+The authors introduced, within a LLaVA-1.5-style architecture, a cross-modal regularizer component to better align multilingual textual representations with visual representations.
+For training, they also employed a suite of multilingual visual question-answering tasks to narrow the multilingual gap.
+Regarding data, the approach relied on automated machine translation to construct the required multilingual datasets.
+The authors reported that LRM-LLaVA improves performance on non-English languages while maintaining its English scores, proving the effectiveness of their method.